 Very often there's the odd robin or Father Christmas handed down through generations to decorate with, but failing that, a sprig of holly in the centre of the cake will give a festive touch.

-This recipe is taken from Delia Smith’s Complete Cookery Course, Delia Smith’s Complete Illustrated Cookery Course, Delia Smith's Book of Cakes and Delia Smith's Christmas.
+This recipe is from Delia's Complete Cookery Course.
 For a rough 'snow' scene for a 7 inch (18 cm) square or an 8 inch (20 cm) round cake

 Place the egg whites in a bowl, then stir in the icing sugar, a spoonful at a time, until the icing falls thickly from the spoon.